Miyuutsu/shimmie2-tools/README.md

 ## 🧠 Requirements

-- Python 3.11 for tagger submodule
+- Python 3.11 because managing two python versions is pain
-- Python 3.8+ for everything else
 - Linux, Windows (partial support, not regularly maintained), or WSL
 - Git (to clone the SD-Tag-Editor submodule)